 Sir Richard Alston, Knighted in the 2019 Honours choreographed his first work in 1968.
 He went on to choreograph for Robert Cohan’s London Contemporary Dance Theatre before forming Britain’s first independent dance company, Strider, in 1972.
 In 1975 he came to New York to study for two years.
 His teachers included Merce Cunningham, Carolyn Brown, Viola Farber, Valda Setterfield, Gus Solomons Jr. and Alfredo Corvino.

-In 1994 he formed his own company, where he took up the post of Artistic Director of The Place.
-Over the past 24 years, Alston has made over 37 pieces for his company.
-He made his first commissioned work for New York Theatre Ballet, A Rugged Flourish, in 2011 and his second The Seasons.
+In 1994 he formed his own company, where he took up the post of Artistic Director of The Place until 2018.
+Over the past 24 years, Alston has made over 37 pieces for his company which closed in 2020.
+He made his first commissioned work for New York Theatre Ballet, A Rugged Flourish, in 2011 and his second The Seasons in 2018.
 He has also remounted Light Flooding into Darkened Rooms and Such Longing for NYTB.